Aleph-Alpha/pharia-kernel-sdk-py/docs/source/03-core_concepts.md

 When this Skill will get executed, and how, is up to the Kernel, which allows the engineer to focus on the business and AI logic of the Skill at hand.

-## WASM Component
+## Wasm Component

-On a more technical level, when you build your Skill, it is compiled to a [WASM Component](https://component-model.bytecodealliance.org/).
+On a more technical level, when you build your Skill, it is compiled to a [Wasm Component](https://component-model.bytecodealliance.org/).
 Under the hood, we use [componentize-py](https://github.com/bytecodealliance/componentize-py?tab=readme-ov-file#known-limitations) to do that.
 `componentize-py` resolves the imports of a Skill module, so any package you import in you Skill will also be included in the Component.
 However, non-native dependencies (e.g. `NumPy` which is written in `C`) only work if the wheels for [WASI targets](https://github.com/benbrandt/wasi-wheels) are available at build-time.
 For `Pydantic`, our SDK resolves this under the hood for you.